Sher Allergy Specialists

-The CDC has recently learned of reports that some people in the US have experienced severe allergic reactions after getting the Pfizer-BioNTech and Moderna COVID-19 vaccines.
-The American College of Allergy, Asthma and Immunology and the CDC have provided certain recommendations related to this risk based on the best knowledge to date, pending new information.
-Our team at Sher Allergy Specialists is ready to answer your questions, provide counseling and offer allergy testing to the vaccine components if necessary.
+The CDC has recently learned of reports that some people in the U.S. have experienced severe allergic reactions after getting the Pfizer-BioNTech and Moderna COVID-19 vaccines.
+The American College of Allergy, Asthma and Immunology and the CDC have provided certain recommendations related to this risk based on the best knowledge to date.
+Our team at Sher Allergy Specialists is ready to answer your questions, provide counseling, and offer allergy testing to the vaccine components.

 WHAT ARE THE COVID-19 VACCINES CURRENTLY AVAILABLE?

-As of today, there are two (2) COVID-19 vaccines that received emergency authorization by the FDA: the Pfizer-BioNTech and Moderna's COVID-19 vaccines.
-They are both mRNA vaccines. mRNA vaccines are a new type of vaccine that teach our cells how to make a protein—a part of the virus—that triggers an immune response inside our bodies.
+As of today, there are three (3) COVID-19 vaccines that received emergency authorization by the FDA: the Pfizer-BioNTech, Moderna, and Johnson & Johnson's COVID-19 vaccines.
+Both Pfizer- BioNTech and Moderna are mRNA vaccines. mRNA vaccines are a new type of vaccine that teach our cells how to make a protein—a part of the virus—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

-HOW COMMON ARE ALLERGIC REACTIONS TO THE NEW COVID-19 VACCINES?
+HOW COMMON ARE ALLERGIC REACTIONS TO COVID-19 VACCINES?

-In December 2020, two highly effective vaccines against COVID-19 received FDA approval: the Pfizer-BioNTech and Moderna's COVID-19 vaccines.
-To date, there have been at least 10 reported allergic reactions to the Pfizer-BioNTech vaccine, out of 2 million doses administered in the U.S, and two reports of a reaction in the Moderna vaccine.
-It is still a rare occurrence.
+In December 2020, two highly effective mRNA vaccines against COVID-19 received FDA approval: the Pfizer-BioNTech and Moderna's COVID-19 vaccines.
+To date, there have been limited allergic reactions to both the Pfizer-BioNTech and Moderna vaccines in the U.S. It is still a rare occurrence.